Mokens/MIPs/MIPS/mip-3-New-Era-Proposals.md

 The status is "draft" until the author feels the proposal is complete and final.
 The author changes the status to "active" when he/she feels it is ready.

 ### Rational

+The purpose of the Mokens project to make mokens desirable, useful and valuable for people and to disseminate their use.

 New eras should help the Mokens project in some way and the rational of a proposed era should explain how it helps the Mokens project.